GuiMcs00/AWS-CDK/README.md

 - Organized the project structure section and clarified the roles of different files.
 - Improved the explanation for Lambda function creation, deployment, and testing.
 - Added links to AWS services (Lambda, DynamoDB) for easy navigation.

-This version should give users a clearer understanding of the project and guide them through the setup and testing process smoothly!